asitkumar26/School_District_Analysis/README.md

 ### Math Scores by Grades per school

-    - As far as Average Math score is concerned, not a big variations of score among different grades for a school is not there except 'Thomas High School' where Math grades have not been considered.
+    - As far as Average Math score is concerned, not a big variations of score among different grades for a school is there except 'Thomas High School' where Math grades have not been considered.
     - In comparision to the 'Math Scores by Grades' result done in the course, the challenge has similar result except for 'Thomas High school' for the obvious reason.